juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 "Why not?"

-Rianna thought for a while before saying, "It could just be lip-service with her."
+Rianna thought for a while before saying, "It could just be lip service with her."

 "That's the difference," Shay-Hade emphasised.
 "If I have a disagreement with you, I tell it to your face.
-If its something good, I do the same.
-I don't filter or put on layers of filters in my words and say something while meaning something else.
+If it's something good, I do the same.
+I don't filter or put layers of filters in my words and say something while meaning something else.
 The people here are the same."

 "It's not just that," Rianna retorted.
 "Just now, while coming in here, I saw a bunch of these teens taking classes from a little kid on how to draw!
 Could you imagine such a scene back at our Sect?"

-"Then I guess its a matter of humility and respect," Shay-Hade concluded.
-"You need humility to recognise your shortcomings, and need to respect to those who are superior to you or are more capable than you in certain matters."
+"Then I guess it's a matter of humility and respect," Shay-Hade concluded.
+"You need humility to recognise your shortcomings, and need to respect those who are superior to you or are more capable than you in certain matters."

-"It's embarassing," Rianna admitted with a wry smile.
-"I don't think I'd have the humility to take drawing classes from a child many decades younger to me."
+"It's embarrassing," Rianna admitted with a wry smile.
+"I don't think I'd have the humility to take drawing classes from a child many decades younger than me."

 "You're only half correct there," Shay-Hade corrected.
 "If you are able to admit that you are lacking in humility, isn't it already displaying humility?
 It's weirdly circular, isn't it?"

-Rianna hummed before finally saying, "I think its the overall lack of hostility in the air here."
+Rianna hummed before finally saying, "I think it's the overall lack of hostility in the air here."

 "It's because the Sect has completely banned any form of physical fights and has set up a structured system for conflict resolution," a voice interjected from behind them.
-The duo turned around and noticed a sheepish looking lad smiling at them with his mouth full.
+The duo turned around and noticed a sheepish-looking lad smiling at them with his mouth full.

 "Sorry, I couldn't help but eavesdrop-"

 "How could you not?"
 A girl said from beside him.
 "They were practically shouting."

-A similar looking girl - a twin - nodded affirmatively by her side.
+A similar-looking girl - a twin - nodded affirmatively by her side.

 "Hey!
 I'm Kevan.
 This is Casey and Lacey," the boy greeted while extending his palm.
 "Are you guys guests?
 I haven't seen that symbol before, which Sect are you from?"

 "The Mystic Celestial Sect," Shay-Hade responded while accepting the boy's hand.

 "That's not from the Empire..."
 Kevan said while looking to his peers for confirmation.
-When the two girls shook their head, he turned to them and asked, "You're international!
+When the two girls shook their heads, he turned back to them and asked, "You're international!
 That's awesome."

 Rianna felt a monologue coming so she quickly cut in and asked, "Since you guys know everyone in the Sect, who is that kid teaching people how to draw?"